-16.4.17 Operating instructions.
+16.4.17 Operating instructions

-Operating instructions provide in this standard for the trench-burning device shall be posted at the burn site and all operators shall read and have knowledge of these instructions.
-The operating instructions shall be made available at the request from the Fire Marshal.
+Operating instructions for the trench burning device that are provided in this standard shall be posted at the burn site.
+All operators shall read and have knowledge of these instructions.
+The operating instructions shall be made available at the request of the Fire Marshal.

-16.4.18 Trench burner operator.
+16.4.18 Trench burner operator